ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.5
+### Release 1.0.6

- - Added :ascii_only options for dumping JSON where all high-bit characters are encoded as escaped sequences.
+ - Gave Oj::Doc a speed increase.
+It is now 8 times fast than JSON::Ext.

 ## <a name="description">Description</a>